 It’s worth making some lifestyle changes to pay off your debt, make your payments on time, and regularly stay on top of your credit report.

 After all, rebuilding your credit is just the first step.
-Once you’ve got that underway, you can begin thinking about financial goals as well, whether it’s buying a house, going back to school, or saving up for a major purchase.
+Once you’ve started, you can begin thinking about financial goals as well, such as buying a house, going back to school, or saving up for a major purchase.
 With good credit, you will have access to the best interest rates.

 The best thing about having a good credit score is that it opens the door to more possibilities for your life.
 So, when you start acting on ways to rebuild your credit, you’re taking the first step in a journey full of potential.